-Submissions Due: Tuesday, June 1
+Submissions Due: Monday, June 12, 2023

-- Tuesday, June 1: Submissions received no later than 11:59 PM CST
+Monday, June 12 Submissions received no later than 11:59 PM CST

-- Friday, June 25 : Review deadline for reviewers
+Monday, June 26 Review deadline for reviewers

-- Friday, July 2: Email notice of acceptance with reviewer scores and comments
+Monday, July 10 Email notice of acceptance with reviewer scores and comments

-- Monday, August 2: IDEC 2021 Innovative Teaching Ideas Collection available on IDEC website
+Monday, July 31 IDEC 2023 Innovative Teaching Ideas Collection available on IDEC website

 Submissions are welcome in these categories: Studio Projects, Non-Studio Projects, Exercises, Focused Topic Reading Lists or Anthologies, Field Trip Itineraries and Details (with applied learning exercises), and Other Planned Learning Activities.

 To assure blind review, submissions must NOT include author(s) name(s), institutional affiliation(s), course numbers, or any other forms of identification.
 Submissions that do not satisfy all requirements will be disqualified from review.
 All submissions must be made through the online submission form.
-The online submission form provides further instruction regarding submission requirements.
+The online submission form provides further instructions regarding submission requirements.
 Only submissions received through the online process will be accepted for review.

 Ideas are reviewed for their attendance to excellence and innovation.
 Reviewers will use the following criteria to assess each submission and make recommendations for acceptance.

-- The ITI demonstrates an innovative teaching and learning method or approach
+- The ITI demonstrates an innovative teaching and learning method or approach.

-- The ITI is well organized, clear, and appropriate for the intended audience
+- The ITI is well-organized, clear, and appropriate for the intended audience.

-- The ITI adds significant value to the current state of Interior Design education
+- The ITI adds significant value to the current state of Interior Design education.

-- The ITI lends itself to easy adoption by educators from other institutions
+- The ITI lends itself to easy adoption by educators from other institutions.

-In order to cover costs for dissemination, IDEC will make the Innovative Teaching Ideas available to members and non-members as follows:
+To cover costs for dissemination, IDEC will make the Innovative Teaching Ideas available to members and non-members as follows:

-- Full or half-semester long studio projects: $30 non-members, $15 members
+- Full or half-semester-long studio projects: $30 non-members, $15 members

 - Shorter projects: $15 non-members, $10 members